“Fish on a stick” and Pink Monday in the Fischer-Vroni

 Fischer Vroni fishes fresh fishes – this is where you can find the famous “fish on a stick.”
 Otherwise, the tent makes a rather quiet first impression – but don’t let that fool you.

-The traditional Steckerlfisch “fish on a stick” is the Oktoberfest highlight of the famous Fischer-Vroni.
-The specialties are prepared in front of the Wiesn guests on an open grill with a total length of around 15 meters.
-And there’s Augustiner beer from wooden barrels.
-An insider tip: Visit on the second Wiesn Monday.
-It’s when the Fischer-Vroni is bursting at the seams, as the Bavarian LGBTQ scene mixes with the otherwise rather familiar Fischer-Vroni audience.
-It gets difficult to get another seat without a table reservation.
-Every year, one of the best party days on the Wiesn.
+The traditional Steckerlfisch (grilled fish on a stick) is the highlight of the famous Fischer-Vroni.
+The specialties are prepared in front of guests on an open grill with a total length of around 15 meters.
+And: Augustiner beer is served from wooden barrels.
+The insider tip is the second Monday.
+That's when Fischer-Vroni is bursting at the seams as the Bavarian gay and lesbian scene mingles with the otherwise rather family-oriented Fischer-Vroni crowd for Gay Wiesn.
+Without a table reservation, it can be difficult to find a seat.

-Josef Pravida, the host, first built the half-timbered house with half-hipped roof and stork’s nest in 1904, but back then he called it “Fischerhütte zum Holländer” (Fisherman’s Hut to the Dutchman).
-Karl Winter, owner and founder of “Fisch Winter KG,” took over fish sales on the Oktoberfest after World War II.
-Fischer-Vroni has remained a family business to this day.
-The founder’s grandson, Hans Stadtmüller, is the host of the Fischer-Vroni, which took its name from the founder’s wife.
-In her time, Philippine Winter was known in Munich and the surrounding area as Fischer-Vroni.
-The tent moved to Wirtsbudenstraße for fire safety reasons in 1998, where it still stands today.
+In 1904, innkeeper Josef Pravida built the half-timbered house with a half-hipped roof and stork's nest, but initially called it “Fischerhütte zum Holländer” (Fisherman's Hut to the Dutchman).
+After the Second World War, Karl Winter, owner and founder of “Fisch Winter KG,” took over the fish sales.
+To this day, Fischer-Vroni has remained a family business.
+The founder's grandson, Hans Stadtmüller, is the landlord of Fischer-Vroni, which takes its name from the founder's wife.
+Philippine Winter was known as Fischer-Vroni in Munich and the surrounding area during her lifetime.
+In 1998, for fire safety reasons, the tent moved to Wirtsbudenstraße, where it still stands today.

 The audience: tradition meets scene

 Bavarian tradition meets Munich scene.
-If you go to the Fischer-Vroni, you will appreciate excellent food in a relaxed atmosphere.
-Precisely because the Fischer-Vroni is the festival tent for the more cozy audience and families, the LGBTQ scene has chosen this setting as the atmosphere for their meet-up.
-This tradition goes back to the late gay owner of the bar “Prosecco,” who reserved tables for his guests every year.
-Word got around fast.
-This date has since become a no-brainer, so you have to show up on time if you want to join in on the fun.
+Those who go to Fischer-Vroni value excellent food in a relaxed atmosphere.
+Precisely because Fischer-Vroni is the festival tent for the more laid-back crowd and families, the gay scene has chosen its atmosphere as the setting for their get-together.
+This tradition goes back to the now deceased gay owner of the Prosecco bar, who reserved tables for his guests every year.
+Word quickly spread.
+Nowadays, this event is so popular that you have to arrive early to be able to join in the celebrations.

 The music: Oktoberfest originals play on